- Step 1) Get buy-in on grant idea from administrator

 - Step 4) Develop concept summary

-Lead staff develop concept summary and proposal development schedule in consultation with Grants Office and obtain approval of Supervisor and Executive Officer on concept summary.
+Lead staff develop Grant Needs Summary and proposal development schedule in consultation with Grants Office and obtain approval of Supervisor and Executive Officer on concept summary.

 - Step 5) Send concept summary to Grants Office

-Executive Officer emails concept summary to Executive Staff (cc: Miriam Friedman and Jim Crofts) for review of partnership and coordination opportunities and liability, staffing, and financial implications.
+Executive Officer emails concept summary to Executive Staff (cc: the Grants Development director and Jim Crofts) for review of partnership and coordination opportunities and liability, staffing, and financial implications.
 Comments and concerns shared via email.

 - Step 6) Obtain approval on concept summary